trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 2.2.3: Summons ground mounts for phase diving in K'aresh.
 - v 2.2.2: ZoneMount now summons a mount when you can fly inside Manaforge Omega.
 - v 2.2.1: Added option to disable flight safety (thanks to @LuckyPhilDev for the PR).
 - v 2.2.0: Added /zm ra command to summon a ride along mount or /zm macro2 to create a macro for it.